icodewith-ai/icodewithai-code/content/blog/vibe-coder-advocate-to-support-next-gen-builders.md

 - Build a community that makes them feel seen and supported.
 - Help them feel empowered and follow best practices to create a solution that lasts.

-## The Call to Action
+## Closing

 Vibe coders are here.
 They’re building fast, smart, and differently.
 They don’t need code bootcamps or API docs.
 They need someone who understands what they're trying to do and helps them do it better.

-It’s time for the **Vibe Coder Advocate**.
+> It’s time for the **Vibe Coder Advocate**.

 Are you ready to support the next generation of builders?